 There would be high friction, as users would have to navigate back to the payments screen from the initial screen in the clawbacks flow after selling cryptocurrency.

-To make the UI more simple and reduce the cognitive load on users, I decided to focus the user on making one payment at a time with a single drop-down.
-If users choose to sell cryptocurrency, they can select the wallet and Coinbase would sell the cryptocurrency necessary to fund the payment.
+To make the UI more simple and reduce the cognitive load on users, I decided to focus users on making one payment at a time with a single drop-down.
+If users wanted to sell cryptocurrency, they could select one of their cryptocurrency wallets and Coinbase would sell the amount necessary to fund the payment.

 Below is the core flow in which a user has a single failed payment and successfully pays back the transaction with the funds in their Coinbase account.

-Based on the redesigned web screens, I designed and prototyped the same flow for the mobile app: https://invis.io/2SOF6TJ6Y4K
+Based on the redesigned web screens, I designed and prototyped the same flow for the mobile app.

-As there wasn’t enough engineering bandwidth to build the full flow on the mobile app, I created a notification banner on the main Prices page that could be implemented in the interim.
-The CTA button would take users to an in-app mobile web page to make the payment.
+However, as there was not engineering bandwidth to build the full flow on the mobile app, I created a notification banner on the main Prices page that could be implemented in the interim.
+The CTA button would take users to a mobile web page to make the payment.

 The biggest lesson I learned from this project was to get feedback from as many people as possible early in the design process.
-While the engineers were already building the designs of my initial final concept, I received feedback during a product review that the payment screen was too complex.
-Consequently, I considered a broader range of solutions to achieve a final design that would be more intuitive.
-I also learned the importance of being open to constructive feedback all the way through the design process.
+While the engineers were already building the designs of my original concept, I received feedback during a product review that the payment method screen was too complex.
+Consequently, I was challenged to explore a broader range of solutions to design a screen that would be more intuitive for all users, regardless of how many payment methods they had.

-I had the incredible opportunity to work on several other projects during the course of my internship, but am unable to share them publicly since they have not been launched.
-If you would like to know more about my experience, feel free to reach out at email@example.com.
-I also shared some lessons I learned over the summer in this blog post!
+I had the opportunity to work on several other projects during the course of my internship, but am unable to share them publicly since they have not been launched.
+If you would like to know more about my experience, feel free to reach out at firstname.lastname@example.org.
+I also shared some of the lessons I learned over the summer in this blog post!